 Yes, dogs can eat beans but only a few selected types.
 Not all kinds of beans are safe for dogs.
-Also when feeding beans you’ve to cook them thoroughly.
+Also when feeding beans, you’ve to cook them thoroughly.
 Feeding raw beans can cause them to have an upset stomach.
-Apart from these, beans are full of nutrition and a healthy treat for dogs.
+Apart from these, beans are nutritious and a healthy treat for dogs.

 That was only the highlight.
 To know more details keep reading our piece till the end.

 Beans are safe for dogs but not just all varieties of them.
 So, it depends on which bean you want to include in your dog’s diet.